Are drilled and slotted rotors better? — explained

 Can I replace brake rotors myself?

 If you pay great attention to instructions and carry them out, you can replace your rotors and save money.
 The procedure is straightforward.
+It also depends on whether you got rotor resurfacing explained since it can sometimes save you the struggle of replacing rotors if they aren’t completely worn out.

 You will first need to ensure you have safety gear on your person before removing the wheel, bolts, and caliper to reach the old pads and rotor, which you can do too.
 You then clean the mounting surface and the new rotor before mounting it and putting every other thing in place.